-Maplewood Station area, and new BRT and trail bridges over McKnight Road.
-Along the south edge of the historic district, the Project will operate on a dedicated, two-lane dedicated guideway.
+The Project will be constructed adjacent to and within 3M Center's historic boundaries.
+Project infrastructure abutting and within the south edge of the property includes: a two-lane dedicated guideway with westbound and eastbound lanes, a pedestrian and bike trial parallel to the guideway, a BRT bridge over Century Avenue, the Maplewood Station area, and new BRT and trail bridges over McKnight Road.
 The guideway will be constructed north of Hudson Road and will parallel its alignment along the historic district's south boundary line.
 Two underground stormwater BMPs will be constructed south of the Administrative Building (222) along the north side of the guideway within the campus boundaries.
 The Maplewood Station area will be located southeast of the Administrative Building on both sides of the guideway.
 The Project guideway bridges will be constructed at both Century Avenue and McKnight Road to create grade separations between the Project guideway and vehicular traffic.
 A shared-use trail will be constructed within the historic district, running parallel to the guideway along its north side for most of its length.
+See Appendix A for existing and proposed conditions.